 If you are worried about urine odours in your home, then we highly recommend Carefresh bedding which we've thoroughly tested and found to absorb odours very effectively.

-If your bunny is to become a hutch-bunny then litter training is less critical - but it is very convenient.
-Most prefer their litter tray to be in the enclosed 'sleeping area' (it's actually quite rare to find a bunny sleeping in his 'bedroom'!) - perhaps they're shy and like to have some privacy?!!
+If your bunny is to become a hutch-bunny then litter training is less critical but it is very convenient.
+Most prefer their litter tray to be in the enclosed 'sleeping area' and it is actually quite rare to find a bunny sleeping in his 'bedroom'.

 Uncovered litter trays should be lined with a 2" layer of wood-shavings (or other litter) and stand on a further tray or sheet (to catch shavings kicked out when bunny jumps out).
 If your rabbit doesn't immediately understand the purpose of the litter tray, scoop up a few of his/her fresh droppings and deposit these in a corner of the tray.
 Next time bunny squats with that tell-tale give-away expression of concentration, scoop him/her up and gently place him/her in the tray.
 He/she will soon learn and regularly use the tray.
 This should be emptied and cleaned daily.

-Should your bunny have 'accidents' then these should be scooped up and placed in the preferred corner of the litter tray - preferable whilst the guilty party is watching you.
+Should your bunny have 'accidents' then these should be scooped up and placed in the preferred corner of the litter tray, preferably whilst the guilty party is watching you.
 Similarly, should your bunny squat down, tail raised with an expression of concentration, scoop him up, pop him in the tray and make a fuss of him while s/he continues to perform.
 Nose-rubs, treats, hay etc can be used as rewards.

-Once litter-trained, there might be the occasional stray dropping deposited outside the tray - often there is no need to scoop these up as your bunny will eat them next time he/she passes them.
-This is perfectly normal rabbit behaviour - especially amongst house-rabbits.
+Once litter-trained, there might be the occasional stray dropping deposited outside the tray but often there is no need to scoop these up as your bunny will eat them next time he/she passes them.
+This is perfectly normal rabbit behaviour, especially amongst house-rabbits.
 Caecotroph pellets might also be deposited in the centre of your lounge carpet but, again, your bunny will probably return to eat these very soon.